solodev/cloud-documentation/src/marketplace/items/Item Overview/Buildspec/index.md

     ...</p>
 !!!

-Using the build param, you can provide default values for questions asked in Cloud Formation Templates.
+Using the build param, you can provide default values for questions asked in AWS CloudFormation Templates.
 The basic structure of the param looks like this:

 !!!
 <p>build: // beginning of the build section<br>